Tips for Taps Blog

 Is Limescale Bad for My Home?

-If your water has high water hardness, scale can build up in your pipes–causing pressure and pipe integrity problems over time.
-This can negatively influence the water pipes to your home, but also the smaller pipes attached to appliances like washing machines, dishwashers, water heaters, and even your freezer’s ice maker.
+If your water has high water hardness, scale can build up in your pipes, which can cause pressure and pipe integrity problems over time.
+Not only can this negatively influence the pipes that bring water to your home, but also the smaller pipes attached to appliances like washing machines, dishwashers, water heaters, and even your freezer’s ice maker.

-You’ve likely noticed a lot of limescale around your home if this is the case, but testing your water for hardness can give you a clear indication of whether you need to invest in a treatment solution.
+If this is the case, you’ve likely noticed a lot of limescale around your home.
+Testing your water for hardness can give you a clear indication of whether you need to invest in a treatment solution.

 How Do I Get Rid of Limescale?